uforia/timestamp/README.md

 # Generic Timestamp Converter

-Windows is a mess of timestamp conventions, and it can be pretty annoying having to deal with a plethora of smaller tooling to convert them into something resembling a human-readable format.
+Systems tend to use a mess of timestamp formats, and it can be pretty annoying having to deal with a plethora of smaller tooling to convert them into something resembling a human-readable format.
 Hence, this poorly cobbled-together script was born.
 It should work fine under most versions of Python (tested with 2.7/3.x).